-Each package includes a series of required and conditionally required forms.
+Once you have located the funding opportunity in Grants.gov, you will find the application package under the "Package" tab.
+It includes a series of required and conditionally required forms.
 You will upload additional application components using the Attachments Form.